sciurius/lms-app/README.md

-This a a trivial Android app that interfaces with a Logitech Media Server.
+This is a trivial Android app that interfaces with a Logitech Media Server.

 It does not do this by using the server API, but it provides a web view